 CGDSD Directorate members benefit from active involvement with a dynamic group of student affairs and services scholars and practitioners, representing a variety of functional areas, institutions, and jurisdictions.
 Involvement on the Directorate provides the opportunity for ongoing engagement with colleagues with a shared interest in international education and cross-cultural learning.

-PhD Student, University of Maryland, College Park (USA)
+Faculty Specialist, ADVANCE Program for Inclusive Excellence, University of Maryland, College Park

 Email the Chair

-The Commission Past Chair supports the current Commission Chair with leadership and direction to the Directorate Board in service of the Commission's vision, mission, and goals.The Past Chair participates in Directorate meetings and may provide guidance and information related to past practice and decision-making.
-The Past Chair may also represent the Commission where necessary and appropriate.
+The Commission Chair-Elect position is currently vacant.
+The Chair-Elect supports the current Commission Chair with leadership and direction to the Directorate Board in service of the Commission's vision, mission, and goals.The Chair-Elect participates in Directorate meetings and may provide guidance and information related to past practice and decision-making.
+The Chair-Elect may also represent the Commission where necessary and appropriate.

 Email the Vice-Chair for Marketing & Media

 The Vice-Chair for Marketing & Media serves as a critical information link between the Directorate and Commission members.
 The Vice Chair oversees content development, production, and distribution of the Commission's e-newsletter and manages the Commission's presence on social media.
 The Vice Chair also partners with other Directorate members to widen member participation in Commission-sponsored initiatives, programs, and activities.
 External to the Commission, the Vice Chair may lead in exploring and developing partnerships with other entity groups and higher/tertiary education organizations.